Disabled youth are being left behind. Learn why →

 The money vanishes

-Instead of saving it for the child, the state pockets the money to reimburse itself — without telling the child.
+Instead of saving it for the child, the state pockets the money — including disability benefits that disabled youth depend on for survival.

 The Bottom Line